 Indeed, the testing process is not so easy, as it may seem at the first glance.
-In addition to the first observing of the various functions, every day a tester faces the great amount of data and its processing during the whole work process.
-The correct choice of data for testing one or another program can significantly simplify the task of the software errors detection.
+In addition to the first observation of the various functions, every day a tester faces a great amount of data and its processing during the whole work process.
+The correct choice of data for testing one or another program can significantly simplify the task of software error detection.

 There Are Several Types of Test Data:

-- Performing any type of testing – mobile testing, website testing or desktop testing, a tester makes a deal with test cases, i.e. the description of the system checking procedure.
-The testers often write the test cases, based on the approximate acquaintance with the basic functional of the software.
+- Performing any type of testing – mobile testing, website testing, or desktop testing, a tester makes a deal with test cases, i.e. the description of the system checking procedure.
+The testers often write the test cases, based on the approximate acquaintance with the basic function of the software.

 - The data received from the developers.
 These data can be used in rare cases but there is still a necessity for them.
 Due to these data, it occurs the opportunity to execute the most effective tests.

 - Real modified data – these data help to get rid of the special building of sometimes rather great massive of information.
-While using data like this the testing procedure approaches to the practical conditions of the end user behavior.
+While using data like this the testing procedure approaches the practical conditions of the end-user behavior.
 Usability testing often requires the usage of such data.